A Discussion with Albeiro Rodas, Don Bosco Technical School, Sihanoukville, Cambodia

 How is the Salesian Preventive System important to your teaching philosophy?

-Well, as you probably know, Don Bosco was a Catholic priest and educator in Italy in the 19th century.
-Some call him the Mother Teresa of the 19th century.
+Well, as you probably know, Don Bosco was a Catholic priest and educator in Italy in the nineteenth century.
+Some call him the Mother Teresa of the nineteenth century.
 He invented the Preventive System which he said was based on three elements: Reason, Religion and Loving-kindness.
 At that time there was a very repressive system in the schools, and the idea was to punish bad behavior.
 Don Bosco had the idea that through the kindness and assistance of teachers there would be no need for this kind of repressive discipline.
 This is why it’s called the preventive system.
 The teacher should be around all the time, but not as a policeman—as a friend.
 The system also has a big focus on education by doing, not only learning, theory.
 This is why Don Bosco schools have such a technical focus.
 You can probably see around the campus that sport is also very important since it helps to develop cooperation and dialogue.
 Dialogue also helps you to get away from blame and punishment.
 Our whole philosophy is more about prevention rather than an aftercare model.
 That is why it is important to work with youth, as they are in a process of formation.
 This is just the basic idea.
 He wrote one very important document on the Preventive System, called the “Letter from Rome,” which you can find online.

 In addition to that, most of our teachers are past pupils.
 It is part of the system, and it provides continuity in the program and with our teaching philosophy.